awsk1994/VultantGlasses_Alpha/README.md

  - Logging/Debugging

+ - whereever you do spinner true, need to catch error!!
 ### Medium (Good to have) Priority:
  - move appSettings to top right
  - Try to connect to saved BLE.
 If fail, alert and suggest to go choose device page.